Jon Serl: Painting style

 Jon Serl painted in oil paint on a found surface.
 He mainly painted characters that were known to be expressionistic and complex, but also brash and bold.
 It was part of his trademark, which also included the long elegant arms, clownish expressions, and large eyes.
 Because of his vaudeville childhood, his canvases were often compared to theatrical stages.
-His works explored the inner and the outer worlds with a strange narrative, which usually expressed dualities such as female against male, good against evil, or nature against technology.
+His works explored the inner and the outer worlds with a narrative that often expressed dualities such as female and male, good and evil, or nature and technology.

-Jon Serl was categorized as prolific.
-This might be due to the fact that he began painting at a late age.

 Theatrical and movie career

 Jon Serl was born in a theatrical family.
 When he was a child he enjoyed performing on stage with his sister.
 Later, in 1937, when he was 39 he moved to Laguna Beach and began to write screenplays for Hollywood.
 Jon Serl was also a voiceover artist for silent film actors who could not make the transition to the talkies.
 When World War Two started, he left the United States and went to Canada, where he worked as a forest guard.
 He used his spare time to paint.
 When he went back to Laguna Beach after the war, he worked odd jobs and spent all his spare time painting.